 We are proud to announce BART was selected as one of 19 out of the 50 competing agencies to receive a Ladder of Opportunity Grant from the FTA.

-The District is moving forward with our Transit Career Ladders Training program to promote transportation careers in low-income, unemployed and underemployed communities, and among minorities, veterans and women through participant enrollment in colleges programs to help fill future positions such as Electricians, Transit Vehicle Electronic Technicians (TVET) and Transit Communication Electronic Technicians (TCET).
+The District has implemented the Transit Career Ladders Training program to promote transportation careers in low-income, unemployed and underemployed communities, and among minorities, veterans and women through participant enrollment in colleges programs to help fill future positions such as Electricians, Transit Vehicle Electronic Technicians (TVET) and Transit Communication Electronic Technicians (TCET).

 TCLT PROGRAM UPDATES